 Jim D. Gillentine grew up with a fondness for horror, science fiction and fantasy flavored with the southern tang of his native Memphis.
 His debut novella, Of Blood and the Moon, was published in 2009 and was the first runner-up for the Darrell Award.
-Other publications include stories published in anthologies Cover of Darkness and When Darkness Sees the Light, as well as a novella titled A Night at Death’s Door.
-His novel The Beast Within begins a bittersweet love story between a woman and a beast, which continued in Crossroads, published by Inkstained Succubus Press.
-The trilogy was completed with Heart of the Beast, published as a compendium by Pro See Press.
+Other publications include stories published in anthologies Cover of Darkness and When the Shadow Sees the Sun, as well as a novella titled A Night at Death’s Door.
+His novel The Beast Within begins as a bittersweet love story between a woman and a beast, which continues in Crossroads, published by Inkstained Succubus Press.
+The trilogy was completed with Heart of the Beast, published as a compendium by Pro Se Press.

-Jim has recently completed a bachelor’s degree in English literature and philosophy at Southern Illinois University Edwardsville.
+Jim earned a bachelor’s degree in English literature and philosophy from Southern Illinois University Edwardsville.
 He is a member of the Literary Underworld and the Eville Writers, and is the biggest Godzilla fan in the western hemisphere.
 He is married to author Elizabeth Donald, and their family lives in a haunted house in Illinois.

 Published work in print

 The only thing Andrew wanted was peace.
 Instead, he found love in the arms of Angela.
 She was the only woman he had ever met who loved him, even knowing his true nature.